The Bankrate promise

 Saving anything may seem like a challenge after graduating.
 But the important thing is to start saving, and to start small, such as putting aside a few hundred dollars into an emergency fund.

 As you gain work experience and move onto a career track, you can amp up your contributions to your emergency fund and to your retirement account as well.

 Here’s what you should plan on saving by the time you reach age 30:

-How much do I need to save in my 30s?
+How much money should I have saved by my 30s?

-Those aged 35 to 44 earn an average income of $103,272 before taxes, according to BLS data.
-Conventional wisdom states this couple should have three times that amount saved for retirement.
+Those aged 35 to 44 earn an average income of $108,176 before taxes, according to BLS data.
+Conventional wisdom states couples in their 30s should have three times that amount saved for retirement.

 Their estimated average monthly spending consists of spending in the following categories: